-Today, I'll be sharing a video that is perfect for artists just getting started with Photoshop.
+Today, I'll be sharing a video that is perfect for artists just getting started with Photoshop and digital editing.
 I'll be explaining three different selection tools commonly used by artists/illustrators to separate their artwork from its background, and I'll also be sharing which my personal favorite is and why.

 Throughout the video, I also give important tips that you should definitely be aware of when digitalizing art made with traditional mediums.
 These apply to whatever photo-editing software you choose to use.

 Check out my blog post How to Sell Artwork on Society6 + Pros and Cons to find out more about my entire process, from finishing a watercolor illustration, to scanning it, editing it, and finally uploading it onto Society6 to design products.